Panmoni/yapbay/docs/plan.md

 ## implement cancel escrow/trade

+## do a full restart

+### clear db and start over

+### re-deploy updated contract

+#### contract needs fixes for balance stuff and break out each contract to its own

+See YapBayEscrow.sol in this repo

+also consider needed changes for API and db

+Added Per-Escrow Balance Tracking:
+Created a new mapping escrowBalances to track each escrow's actual balance Updated the balance when an escrow is funded
+Updated Balance on State Changes:
+Set balance to 0 when an escrow is released
+Set balance to 0 when an escrow is cancelled
+Added appropriate balance updates in all relevant functions Added Balance Events:
+Created a new event EscrowBalanceChanged to track balance changes Emitted this event whenever an escrow's balance changes, with a reason Added Balance Query Functions:
+getEscrowBalance: Returns the tracked balance for an escrow
+getActualEscrowBalance: Returns the balance based on escrow state and type

+then update frontend to handle these improvements

 ## Roadmap

 - Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings pages?
 - useUserAccount for Account Page?
 - make sure RPC is efficient, maybe cache some of them.. run it through a redis?

+- localization

 ### web sockets for frontend-api